Allasso/rtf2html/README.md

       -templatefile          name of template file to use -mult_spaces           allow multi-spaces by converting them to &nbsp;.
-                             Default collapses sequential spaces to a single space -sngl_line_pars_use_break  consecutive paragraphs separated by single line break are converted to a single par and <br> is inserted at the end of each line (currently disabled) -resolve_to_bq         resolve ambiguous paragraphs to <p class="bq"> (default: resolve to <p>) -allow_leading_spaces  allow leading spaces at beginning of paragraph (default no) -expand_tabs           expand tabs to n number of &nbsp;'s.
+                             Default collapses sequential spaces to a single space -resolve_to_bq         resolve ambiguous paragraphs to <p class="bq"> (default: resolve to <p>) -allow_leading_spaces  allow leading spaces at beginning of paragraph (default no) -expand_tabs           expand tabs to n number of &nbsp;'s.
 If n = 0 or empty, treat tab as space